Christine Appleby: During the series (1960–1963)

-In 1963, Christine shocked residents when she went out with Ken's father, Frank Barlow (Frank Pemberton), because Frank was twice her age and she had previously been interested in Ken.
-Frank was enthusiastic about their relationship, and she went along with it, but, was still confused about what she wanted now that Colin was dead.
-Frank was always one step ahead, already thinking about marriage, which almost alienated him from his son.
-The news sent neighbourhood gossip into overdrive, and Elsie decided to spread the news that Christine had another boyfriend so that she and Frank would have peace.
-Frank popped the question, but she did not answer him right away.
-Before she decided, she met up with Joe Makinson again and could not decide whom to choose.
-She was going to reject Joe, but, he dumped her first, leading her to accept Frank's proposal.
-The gossip became so intense that Christine wrote a letter to the landlord of No. 11 Coronation Street, where she was living with Elsie, informing him that she was living there illegally.
-This resulted in her having to move out.
-She soon realised that she did not love Frank and only saw him as a possible means to leave the street for good.
-She decided to be honest with him and called off their engagement.
+In 1963, Christine shocks residents when she goes out with Ken's father, Frank Barlow (Frank Pemberton), because Frank is twice her age and she had previously been interested in Ken.
+Though still confused about what she wants now that Colin is dead, she goes along with the relationship; meanwhile, Frank is enthusiastic about their relationship and already thinking about marriage, which almost alienates him from his son.
+The news sends neighbourhood gossip into overdrive, and Elsie decides to spread the rumour that Christine has another boyfriend so that she and Frank will have peace.
+Frank proposes, but Christine does not answer him right away.
+Before she decides, she meets up with Joe Makinson again and cannot decide whom to choose.
+Ultimately, she plans to reject Joe, but he breaks up with her first, leading her to accept Frank's proposal.
+The gossip becomes so intense that Christine writes a letter to the landlord of No. 11 Coronation Street, where she lives with Elsie, informing him that Elsie is living there illegally.
+This results in her having to move out.
+Christine soon realises that she does not love Frank and only saw him as a possible means to leave the street for good.
+She decides to be honest with him and calls off their engagement.

-In June 1963, Christine was promoted at Miami Modes.
-She clashed with Elsie and Dot, who did not like the way she used her newfound authority.
-She was transferred, and after briefly sharing a flat with her old friend, Esther Hayes, she left Weatherfield for good in July 1963.
+In June 1963, Christine is promoted at Miami Modes.
+She clashes with Elsie and Dot, who do not like the way she uses her newfound authority.
+She is transferred, and after briefly sharing a flat with her old friend, Esther Hayes, she leaves Weatherfield for good in July 1963.

 Christine sends a telegram to congratulate Elsie and Steve Tanner (Paul Maxwell) on their wedding day in 1967.
-When Esther reveals in 1971 that Christine is living in Southampton.
-In 1973, Lucille Hewitt (Jennifer Moss) mentions that Christine had since remarried and had children.
+In 1971, Esther reveals that Christine is living in Southampton.
+In 1973, Lucille Hewitt (Jennifer Moss) mentions that Christine has since remarried and had children.